Town Council, Committees & Boards

 8. the Fundraising Committee shall not concern itself with administrative or operational issues, except as presented in the context of Multi-Use Recreation Centre fundraising activities.

-Membership of the committee is comprised of two members of council, one member representing Communiskate and up to eight community members.
+Membership of the committee is comprised of two members of Council, one member representing Communiskate and up to eight community members.
 The Manager of Parks, Recreation and Culture shall attend all committee meetings on an ex-officio basis.
 Other administrative members or members of the public may be invited to attend at the discretion of the committee to advise and provide information when required.

 Click here to learn more about this committee.